liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 - `userPersistence`

-It's a best practice to use the injected class's `increment` method rather than calling Liferay's `CounterLocalService`'s `increment` method, since using the injected class does not require an extra database transaction; whereas calling Liferay's `CounterLocalServiceUtil` class does require an extra database transaction.
+It's a best practice to use the injected class's `increment` method rather than calling Liferay's `CounterLocalService`'s `increment` method since using the injected class does not require an extra database transaction.
+Calling Liferay's `CounterLocalServiceUtil` class, on the other hand, does require an extra database transaction.

     long eventId = counterLocalService.increment(Event.class.getName());